qkniep/naxos/README.md

 host_port=<port>
 naxos_directory=<path>
 ```

+The client supports the following commands:
+* `> search <filename>`: Search the index for a filename, cache the result
+* `> download <filename>`: Download a file from the cached address. *Note: Due to the implementation of the client it is not trivial to automatically search for a file before downloading, so you need to search for a file, before you can download it.*
+* `> overlay`: Ping into the network and construct a visualization of the overlay.
+Returns a shortened link.
+* `> quit|exit`: Exit the client.

 [^1]: Should installation via pip fail (happened to us on Windows), use the .whl from [here](https://ci.appveyor.com/project/miniupnp/miniupnp) for your environment.